 5. Social Media Management

 Businesses and influencers often need help managing their social media accounts.
-If you’re skilled at creating content and growing social media engagement, this could be a lucrative side hustle.
+In other words, if you’re skilled at growing social media engagement, this could be a lucrative side hustle.

 - Gain experience by managing your own or a friend’s social media.